 The time to shed the social cues that keep you from asking for help is right when you’ve given birth.
 I plan to ask family and friends for help in advance, even laying out the list I just mentioned, to see if they’d be willing and able to help us out.
 Most people genuinely want to help and may even appreciate being given a task rather than asking you for what you may need.

 5. Be creative with different ways people can help.

 Bless my sister who offered two of the most amazing ways anyone can help a postpartum mom: First, she offered to lend us any of her DVDs and tapes, even asking what genres we prefer (comedy!).
 Secondly, she gave us a call and asked, “I’m at the grocery—do you need anything?”
-(Yes, in fact—honey!).
 Think about what you might need during those first few weeks, from entertainment to random errands that became more difficult to run.

 6. Ask for the kind of help that allows you to bond with your baby.

 When people come to visit, no doubt they’re excited to meet the newest member of the bunch.
 But keep in mind that they’re also here for you, and if that means that they’re doing the dishes while you’re snuggling with the baby in your room, then that is help as well.
 It may seem odd to assign tasks to your guests while you and your baby are elsewhere getting to know each other, but often this early bonding can help moms learn more about their babies and simply enjoy new motherhood.

 7. Friends and family make great babysitters—for your older kids or the new baby.